Cheshire1922/AG-GIMIMods/Mods/nsfw/Characters/Nahida/README.md

 # New Version
-sorry this took a while, laziness, and msotly just me struggling to understand weight painting in blender
+sorry this took a while, laziness, and mostly just me struggling to understand weight painting in blender
 Obviously can't show any preview here
----------UPDATED VERSION, OLD VERSION BELOW-------------

 Again, one has a flat chest
 Link: https://cdn.discordapp.com/attachments/1027063731789770842/1036534552216207370/New_ver.rar